bedwardly-down/renpy-freebsd-port/sphinx/source/other.rst

     Has a true value when running on Linux or other POSIX-like operating systems.

+.. var:: renpy.freebsd

+    Has a true value when running on FreeBSD or other POSIX-like operating systems.

 .. var:: renpy.android

     Has a true value when running on Android.